ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 }
 ```

 # Building Images

-### Creating the Go API Dockerfile
+### Creating the Golang Dockerfile

-Make a new `Dockerfile` for the `api` folder and open it in your editor.
+Our api folder needs a `Dockerfile`.
+Create one and open it in your editor.
 Add the following:

 ```
 # 1. FROM sets the baseImage to use for subsequent instructions.